ferrriii/binary-find/README.md

 	- Can work with up to `Number.MAX_SAFE_INTEGER` items
 - Any container can be used (using a reader function)
 - Any data structure can be used (using a comparator function)
-- Support for asyncronous (suitable for working with I/O)
+- Support for asyncronous reads (suitable for working with I/O like files, etc.)
 - Suitable for binary insertion sort
 - Tested (Nodejs 10.x, 12.x, 14.x)